iProgramMC/EasyExporter/README.md

 # EasyExporter
-This is a level exporter.
+This is a level exporter for *Super Mario 64*.
 Requires SM64 decomp and a knowledge of how levels work.

 ## Warning
 If you do not know how a level is structured, please use Fast64 instead.
 This is meant as a more advanced version, and you will need to do a lot of stuff manually.